A Little Something Special: Plot

 Scrooge is informed that next week, Duckburg is celebrating the 50th anniversary of when he first arrived there, and he wonders why anyone would care when he arrived.
 Donald Duck then tells him that the Golden Jubilee celebration includes a contest to find the best suggestion for the perfect gift for Scrooge for a million dollar prize.
 Scrooge is not at all keen on the idea, and refuses to admit to either Donald or his grandnephews what his desire would be.

 Meanwhile, the Beagle Boys visit Gyro Gearloose, claiming to have reformed, and offer to pay him in building a giant suction device that they claim will be used for harvesting oranges.
-In addition to this, they buy a bike-saucer using money supplied in bags baring the initials "F.G." (which they say is a federal grant).
+In addition to this, they buy a bike-saucer using money supplied in bags bearing the initials "F.G." (which they say is a federal grant).
 Later, Magica De Spell uses money from the same supplier (Magica claims she got it from her Fairy Godmother) to purchase a projecto-gem, transmutation wand, and some global-transport dust.
 She then uses the last of these items in teleporting herself to a meeting with the Beagle Boys and their financial supplier, Flintheart Glomgold; they have all teamed up to take down Scrooge at the celebration and achieve their own goals.

 At the day of the Golden Jubilee, Scrooge reluctantly takes part, leaving Donald in charge of guarding the Money Bin.
 Soon, Donald gets a visit from the Beagle Boys disguised as his family members and grows suspicious about them.
 Down at the festival, Huey notices that the host is actually Glomgold in disguise (by looking at his shadow) and tells this to Scrooge, who realizes that Magica is in league with him.
 He and the boys rush back to the Bin, where they collide with Magica.
 Their arrival interrupts her magic and breaks the transmutation, which wears off the Beagles Boys' disguises.
 One of the Beagles then steals a security grid key from Miss Quackfaster, allowing them to use the invention they had Gyro build to tear open the Money Bin and suck out all of Scrooge's money.
 Immediately following this, the villains all escape into the suction machine themselves, with Scrooge following behind.